 - Tony Blair, in his current role as Patron of the Africa Governance Initiative, spoke on a panel titled “40 Chances,” which represents the number of growing seasons that a farmer can expect during his or her lifetime.
 With the theme of “Redefining the Fight Against Hunger, Poverty and Suffering,” this discussion included Howard G. Buffett, farmer and President of the Howard G. Buffett Foundation, and Ritu Sharma, founder and CEO of Women Thrive Worldwide.
 It focused on the drivers of food security including aid effectiveness, trade, private sector investment, and technological innovation, and also announced new joint programming designed to foster market-based solutions for addressing global challenges related to hunger, poverty, and conflict.

 - President Grímsson has identified the need to combat climate volatility as one of the most pressing current issues worldwide.
 He convened the Global Roundtable on Climate Change and has brought Iceland to the forefront of global green energy leadership.

 - Cardinal Turkson of Ghana has served as the President of the Roman Catholic Church’s Pontifical Council for Justice and Peace since 2009.
 He has focused on the importance of addressing food security issues long-term by respecting the land and rural populations, and promoting agricultural development in poorer countries.

-The Borlaug Dialogue will take place in conjunction with the 2013 World Food Prize Laureate Award Ceremony, where we will this year honor the pioneers of biotechnology: Dr. Marc Van Montagu of Belgium, and Dr. Mary Dell-Chilton and Dr. Robert Fraley of the United States.
+The Borlaug Dialogue took place in conjunction with the 2013 World Food Prize Laureate Award Ceremony, where we honored the pioneers of biotechnology: Dr. Marc Van Montagu of Belgium, and Dr. Mary Dell-Chilton and Dr. Robert Fraley of the United States.